 Linguistic Minorities and Society /Minorités linguistiques et société is a scientific journal that publishes research findings on Canada’s official-language minorities as well as on other linguistic minorities in Canada.
 The journal, which adopts a multidisciplinary and interdisciplinary perspective in the social sciences and humanities, is open to international and comparative studies which aim to shed a more ample light on the situation of linguistic minorities in Canada and in other countries.

 The journal is available online (www.erudit.org) and offers open access to all journal documents: articles, abstracts, book reviews.
 Articles and book reviews are published in English or in French.
 Introductory comments to journal issues, keywords, and abstracts are published in both of Canada’s official languages.
-Written in French or in English, the manuscripts submitted can vary in length, but should not exceed 7000 words.
+Written in French or in English, the manuscripts submitted can vary in length, but should be between 40 000 to 60 000 characters (including spaces) including abstracts, tables, figures, notes and references .

 Articles published by Minorités linguistiques et société/Linguistic Minorities and Society must be unpublished and have never been the object of an earlier publication, in any medium whatsoever.